garfix/richard-readthedocs/docs/source/modules/dialog-context.md

 {
     "syn": "noun(E1) -> 'river'",
     "sem": lambda: [('river', E1)],
-    "inf": [('isa', e1, 'river')]
+    "inf": [('dialog_isa', e1, 'river')]
 }
 ~~~

 The inferences are in the `inf` field.
-The inference here, `('isa', e1, 'river')` says: "e1 is a river".
+The inference here, `('dialog_isa', e1, 'river')` says: "e1 is a river".
 When this sentence is composed by the Composer, it stores this fact in the dialog context.
 From that point it is available by all modules like any other tuple in a database.

 Why would you create both a `sem` and an `inf` for the same information, that E1 is a river?
 The `sem` is used to filter out the `E1`s that are not a river.
 The `inf` is used to provide information to predicates elsewhere in the sentence, or even in sentences further up in the dialog.
 For example, here is the predicate `has_population`: